sohoffice/docExtract/README.md

 example.FooClass.someMethod(String)#name = The first argument of someMethod is name.
 ```

-sbt 0.13 is not supported.
+Please note this plugin only support sbt 1.0, sbt 0.13 or lower is not supported.

 Play-Swagger
 ------------

 The plugin is designed to be used with [play-swagger](https://github.com/iheartradio/play-swagger).
 The integration require the following steps.

-1. Install this plugin as described in the [Installation](#Installation) section.
+1. Install this plugin as described in the [Standalone installation](#installation) section.
 2. In build.sbt, add (or modify) the following project settings

 ```